MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-known-issues.md

  + Composite xdf data set columns are removed when running `rxPredict(.)` with `rxDForest(.)` in Hadoop and writing to the input file.
  + The `rxDTree` function does not currently support in-formula transformations; in particular, using the `F()` syntax for creating factors on the fly is not supported.
-However, numeric data will be automatically binned.
+However, numeric data is automatically binned.
  + Ordered factors are treated the same as factors in all RevoScaleR analysis functions except `rxDTree`.